efatto/efatto/sale_order_calendar_state_report/readme/DESCRIPTION.rst

-This module add statistic report for production deviation.
+This module add statistic report for sale order calendar state.